The factory in 1937 at 502 Middle Street, the same site Sauder Woodworking is located today.

 Oh, and it’s “Sow-der.”
 You know, like “chow-der.”
 Just saying.

 Sauder Woodworking Co. is North America’s leading producer of ready-to-assemble (RTA) furniture and one of the top five residential furniture manufacturers in the United States.
 An authentic American original, 80 percent of Sauder® furniture is manufactured in Archbold, Ohio — right where we were founded in 1934.
 Although the town is small (pop.
-4,300), our facility is expansive.
-With some of the most technologically advanced equipment in the world, the facility features nearly 4 million square feet of space, employs about 2,000 workers and houses a wide variety of local and imported materials.
-Sauder also sources furniture from a network of quality global partners.
+4,300), our footprint is expansive.
+With some of the most technologically advanced equipment in the world, our local facilities encompass nearly 4 million square feet of space, employ about 2,000 workers and house a wide variety of local and imported materials.
+Sauder also sources furniture from a network of quality global partners, all supported by domestic warehouses in three strategic locations.

 Sauder markets more than 50 distinct furniture collections in a full line of RTA furnishings for the home, including entertainment, home office, bedroom, kitchen and storage.
 Other market segments include: Sauder Commercial Office™, a line of office furniture under the OfficeWorks™ and Worksense™ brands; Sauder Cabinetry™, a line of frameless kitchen cabinets for single and multi-family residential environments; and WoodTrac®, a line of wood ceilings and closet systems for residential and commercial markets.

 We know what you’re thinking — why would anyone want to assemble their furniture?